sanjana459/dsa-prep-blog/src/content/posts/week-0(5).md

 ---
 title: "Two Pointers Algorithm – Intuition & Patterns"
 meta_title: "DSA Pattern: Two Pointers (Squeeze Technique)"
-description: "A foundational technique for solving array and string problems efficiently using two indices."
+description: "Understand the two pointers technique and how it simplifies array and string problems by reducing nested loops.
+Learn key patterns, types of pointer movement, and when to apply this strategy effectively."
 date: 2025-07-21
 image: "/images/posts/two-pointers-cover.jpg"
 categories: ["patterns"]